There are two search slots:

 The general search searches all visible record fields of the displayed images.
 Here you can work with search operators and search for the contents of individual fields (see below).

-In the categories search, only categories, but no records, can be searched.
+In the categories search, only categories, but no records, are can be searched.
 No search operators are used.

 General search: Suggestions